 A Research Associate position is available in the extragalactic and cosmology group, in The Jodrell Bank Centre for Astrophysics (JBCA) at The University of Manchester.
 Working on CMB foregrounds as part of the ERC project “Enabling cosmology for future radio astronomy surveys”.

-Knowledge and experience of analyzing CMB and/or foregrounds data is essential.
-You must also hold or be about to obtain a PhD or equivalent in a relevant field.
-Experience of polarization data and calibration would be an advantage.
-You must possess excellent communication skills, and programming skills (e.g. C, Fortan, IDL) are essential.
+You must hold or be about to obtain a PhD (or have equivalent experience) in a relevant field.
+You must possess excellent communication and programming skills (e.g. C, Fortan, IDL), and Knowledge and experience of analysing radio data, and of running large scale simulations, is essential.

 For further information and to apply online please visit: www.manchester.ac.uk/jobs